JBarker90/ansible-docker_playbooks/README.md

 private_key_file = "~/.ssh/example_key"
 ```

-2. Add the target IPs that you want Ansible to change.
+2. Add the target IPs to the `inventory` file that you want Ansible to change.

 3. Run `ping.yml` playbook to ping all hosts to test connection